solo-io/workshops/gloo/gloo/README.md

 glooctl create secret oauth --client-secret secretvalue oauth
 ```

-Then we will create an Authconfig which is a CRD that configure the authentication in Gloo:
+Then we will create an AuthConfig which is a CRD that configure the authentication in Gloo:

 ```bash
 kubectl apply -f - <<EOF